MikeHannon/DjangoDeployment/readme.md

 ubuntu@ip-my-ip:~$ sudo service nginx restart
 ```
 If you get an *OK*, hopefully you are rockin and rollin' and your app is deployed!
 Go to the public domain and bask in its brilliance!
+##Also:
+if you are receiving a 502 or DisallowedHost error, add 'localhost', '127.0.0.1', '{{your.aws.public.address}}' to ALLOWED_HOSTS